 As mentioned in this article hamburg has a lot of nice churches to visit.
 The most popular is the St. Michaeliskirche a.k.a. the “Michel”.
 You can enter it for free and admire the opulent interior.
 For a fee of 4€ you can enter the plattform at the top of the tower where you have a stunning view over the harbour and the innercity.

-Anything to add to 7 free things to do in Hamburg?
-More suggestions?
+More than 7 free things to do in Hamburg?

 I love to hear them!
 Just share it below in the comment section – I will add the additional tips from time to time.